Lowe and Meadows hit home runs, Rays beat Red Sox 5-4

 COOPERSTOWN BOUND

-The official lineup card from Friday night’s game in which the Rays became the first team since 1900 to start nine left-handed batters, according to the Elias Sports Bureau, is being sent to the baseball Hall of Fame.
+The official lineup card from Friday night’s game in which the Rays became the first team since at least 1900 to start nine left-handed batters, according to the Elias Sports Bureau, is being sent to the baseball Hall of Fame.

 TRAINER’S ROOM

-Rays: Manager Kevin Cash plans to keep CF Kevin Kiermaier (general body soreness) out of the lineup for a couple days. … SS Willy Adames talked Friday about using clear non-prescription glasses while batting at home but opted not to.
+Cash plans to keep CF Kevin Kiermaier (general body soreness) out of the lineup for a couple days. … SS Willy Adames talked Friday about using clear non-prescription glasses while batting at home but opted not to.
 He went 0 for 3 with two strikeouts and a walk.

 UP NEXT